 2. Know where to focus attention

-Financial incentives don’t always work the way we might hope.
+Financial incentives don’t always work the way we might hope to motivate employees.

-Incentives tend to make people work harder, but not influence the quality of their work.
+Incentives tend to motivate employees to work harder, but not influence the quality of their work.

 Why does this happen?
 Because the incentives tend to be focused on outcomes.

 Focusing too much on desired outcomes steals attention from the actual process leading to those outcomes.
 It also undermines the ability to learn and improve and thus tends to hurt performance over time.

 3. Know when to say “thank you” (or not)

 Money can only get you so far in employee motivation.